infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/CategoryDiscountApi.md

 <a id="creatediscountusingpost"></a>
 # **CreateDiscountUsingPOST**
-> CategoryDiscount CreateDiscountUsingPOST (CreateUpdateDiscountRequest request)
+> CategoryDiscount CreateDiscountUsingPOST (CreateUpdateDiscountRequest createUpdateDiscountRequest)

 Create a Category Discount